BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/substep-6_solvency II - level 1 - v2.pdf.md

 ( [2] [) OJ L 235, 23.9.2003, p.
 10.](http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2003:235:0010:0010:EN:PDF)

 ( [3] [) OJ L 9, 15.1.2003, p.
 3.](http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2003:009:0003:0003:EN:PDF)
+--- Page 14 ---
+**TABLE OF CONTENTS**

+TITLE I GENERAL RULES ON THE TAKING-UP AND PURSUIT OF DIRECT INSURANCE AND REINSURANCE ACTIVITIES

+CHAPTER I Subject matter, scope and definitions

+SECTION 1 Subject matter and scope Articles 1 and 2

+SECTION 2 Exclusions from scope

+Subsection 1 General Articles 3 and 4

+Subsection 2 Non-life Articles 5 to 8

+Subsection 3 Life Articles 9 and 10

+Subsection 4 Reinsurance Articles 11 and 12

+SECTION 3 Definitions Article 13

+CHAPTER II Taking-up of business Articles 14 to 26

+CHAPTER III Supervisory authorities and general rules Articles 27 to 39

+CHAPTER IV Conditions governing business

+SECTION 1 Responsibility of the administrative, management or supervi­ sory body Article 40

+SECTION 2 System of governance Articles 41 to 50

+SECTION 3 Public disclosure Article 51 to 56

+SECTION 4 Qualifying holdings Articles 57 to 63

+SECTION 5 Professional sedcrecy, exchange of information and promo­ tion of supervisory convergence Articles 64 to 71

+SECTION 6 Duties of auditors Article 72

+CHAPTER V Pursuit of life and non-life insurance activity Articles 73 and 74

+CHAPTER VI Rules relating to the valuation of assets and liabilities, techni­ cal provisions, own funds, solvency capital requirement, mini­ mum capital requirement and investment rules

+SECTION 1 Valuation of assets and liabilities Article 75

+SECTION 2 Rules relating to technical provisions Articles 76 to 86

+SECTION 3 Own funds

+Subsection 1 Determination of own funds Articles 87 to 92

+Subsection 2 Classification of own funds Articles 93 to 97

+Subsection 3 Eligibility of own funds Articles 98 and 99
+--- Page 15 ---
+SECTION 4 Solvency capital requirement

+Subsection 1 General provisions for the solvency capital requirement using the standard formula or an internal model Articles 100 to 102

+Subsection 2 Solvency capital requirement standard formula Articles 103 to 111

+Subsection 3 Solvency capital requirement full and partial internal models Articles 112 to 127

+SECTION 5 Minimum capital requirement Articles 128 to 131

+SECTION 6 Investments Articles 132 to 135

+CHAPTER VII Insurance and reinsurance undertakings in difficulty or in an irregular situation Article 136 to 144

+CHAPTER VIII Right of establishment and freedom to provide services

+SECTION 1 Establishment by insurance undertakings Article 145 to 146

+SECTION 2 Freedom to provide services: by insurance undertakings

+Subsection 1 General provisions Article 147 to 149

+Subsection 2 Third party motor vehicle liability Article 150 to 152

+SECTION 3 Competencies of the supervisory authorities of the host mem­ ber state

+Subsection 1 Insurance Articles 153 to 157

+Subsection 2 Reinsurance Article 158

+SECTION 4 Statistical information Article 159

+SECTION 5 Treatment of contracts of branches in winding-up proceedings Articles 160 to 161

+CHAPTER IX Branches established within the community and belonging to insurance or reinsurance undertakings with head offices situ­ ated outside the community

+SECTION 1 Taking-up of business Articles 162 to 171

+SECTION 2 Reinsurance Articles 172 to 175

+CHAPTER X Subsidiaries of insurance and reinsurance undertakings gov­ erned by the laws of a third country and acquisitions of hold­ ings by such undertakings Articles 176 and 177

+TITLE II SPECIFIC PROVISIONS FOR INSURANCE AND REINSURANCE

+CHAPTER I Applicable law and conditions of direct insurance contracts

+SECTION 1 Applicable law Article 178

+SECTION 2 Compulsory insurance Article 179

+SECTION 3 General good Article 180

+SECTION 4 Conditions of insurance contracts and scales of premiums Articles 181 and 182
+--- Page 16 ---
+SECTION 5 Information for policy holders

+Subsection 1 Non-life insurance Articles 183 and 184

+Subsection 2 Life insurance Articles 185 and 186

+CHAPTER II Provisions specific to non-life insurance

+SECTION 1 General provisions Articles 187 to 189

+SECTION 2 Community co-insurance Articles 190 to 196

+SECTION 3 Assistance Article 197

+SECTION 4 Legal expenses insurance Articles 198 to 205

+SECTION 5 Health insurance Article 206

+SECTION 6 Insurance against accidents at work Article 207

+CHAPTER III Provisions specific to life insurance Articles 208 and 209

+CHAPTER IV Rules specific to reinsurance Articles 210 and 211

+TITLE III SUPERVISION OF INSURANCE AND REINSURANCE UNDERTAK­ INGS IN A GROUP

+CHAPTER I Group supervision: definitions, cases of application, scope and levels

+SECTION 1 Definitions Article 212

+SECTION 2 Cases of application and scope Articles 213 and 214

+SECTION 3 Levels Articles 215 to 217

+CHAPTER II Financial position

+SECTION 1 Group solvency

+Subsection 1 General provisions Articles 218 and 219

+Subsection 2 Choice of calculation method and general principles Articles 220 to 224

+Subsection 3 Application of the calculation methods Articles 225 to 229

+Subsection 4 Calculation methods Articles 230 to 234

+Subsection 5 Supervision of group solvency for insurance and reinsurance undertakings that are subsidiaries of an insurance holding company Article 235

+Subsection 6 Supervision of group solvency for groups with centralised risk management Articles 236 to 243

+SECTION 2 Risk concentration and intra-group transactions Articles 244 and 245

+SECTION 3 Risk management and internal control Article 246

+CHAPTER III Measures to facilitate group supervision Articles 247 to 259

+CHAPTER IV Third countries Articles 260 to 264

+CHAPTER V Mixed-activity insurance holding companies Articles 265 and 266
+--- Page 17 ---
+TITLE IV REORGANISATION AND WINDING-UP OF INSURANCE UNDER­ TAKINGS

+CHAPTER I Scope and definitions Articles 267 and 268

+CHAPTER II Reorganisation measures Articles 269 to 272

+CHAPTER III Winding-up proceedings Articles 273 to 284

+CHAPTER IV Common provisions Articles 285 to 296

+TITLE V OTHER PROVISIONS Articles 297 to 304

+TITLE VI TRANSITIONAL AND FINAL PROVISIONS

+CHAPTER I Transitional provisions

+SECTION 1 Insurance Articles 305 and 306

+SECTION 2 Reinsurance Articles 307 and 308

+CHAPTER II Final provisions Articles 309 to 312

+# *ANNEX I* CLASSES OF NON-LIFE INSURANCE

+A. Classification of risks according to classes of insurance

+B. Description of *authorisations* granted for more than one class of insurance

+# *ANNEX II* CLASSES OF LIFE INSURANCE

+# *ANNEX III* LEGAL FORMS OF UNDERTAKINGS

+A. Forms of non-life insurance *undertaking* :

+B. Forms of life insurance *undertaking* :

+C. Forms of reinsurance *undertaking* :

+# *ANNEX IV* SOLVENCY CAPITAL REQUIREMENT (SCR) STANDARD FORMULA

+1. Calculation of the Basic Solvency Capital Requirement

+2. Calculation of the non-life underwriting risk module

+3. Calculation of the life underwriting risk module

+4. Calculation of the market risk module

+# *ANNEX V* GROUPS OF NON-LIFE INSURANCE CLASSES FOR THE PURPOSES
+OF ARTICLE 159

+# *ANNEX VI*

+Part A Repealed Directives with list of their successive amendments (referred to in Article 310)

+Part B List of time-limits for transposition into national law (referred to in Article 310)

+# *ANNEX VII* CORRELATION TABLE
 --- Page 18 ---
 # TITLE I